stsurya/Terraform/tfIQ.md

 ## How do you detect if someone made manual changes in the cloud console (infrastructure drift)?

 I detect drift by running terraform plan — it compares the state file with actual cloud resources and highlights manual changes.
 In practice, I automate this with a CI/CD pipeline that runs plan in check-only mode on a schedule, and I also rely on cloud compliance tools like AWS Config or Azure Policy for real-time alerts.
 Finally, we restrict console access so Terraform is the single source of truth.

+## What happens if the backend becomes unavailable during terraform apply?

+If the backend goes down, Terraform can’t reliably track what was applied.
+You may end up with resources in the cloud but missing from state, and recovery requires refresh/import.
+The safe practice is to make backends highly available and treat CI/CD as the single entry point for applies.